Understanding Root Canal Retreatment

 Tips On How To Properly Care For Your Root Canal

-After your procedure, your doctor can prescribe medication to help with the short-term pain and will recommend you avoid hard and crunchy foods.
+After your procedure, your doctor can prescribe medication to help with the short-term pain and will recommend that you avoid hard and crunchy foods.
 It’s important to maintain good oral health to keep your root canal and the rest of your teeth and gums in good shape.
 This means brushing twice daily, flossing once a day, and continuing to schedule regular dentist visits.

 Root Canal Retreatment FAQ